 Hmmm….this looks like a good place for a door….

 What the %$#@ was he thinking?
-When does it ever seem to be a good idea to mess with a supporting wall?
-I’ve seen it before with the windows in the back dormer.
+When is it ever a good idea to mess with a supporting wall if you don’t know what you’re doing?
+I’ve seen it before with the window in the back dormer.
 This guy just thought he could cut holes in walls wherever he wanted without having to modify the structure.

 As a general rule, when joists overlap over top of a wall, odds are that wall is a supporting wall.

 Now in addition to the other renovations and expenses I already knew about, I need to find a remedy for this situation.